acano89/GeroAPI/README.md

 * api/v1/auth/signin

-        Login a user with the follow items:
+        Login a user with the follow body:
         {
             "username": "username"
             "password": "password"